 View Full Story

-John Alexander is a 36-year-old farmer who resides outside of Jandowae in Queensland, Australia.
+John is a 36-year-old farmer who resides outside of Jandowae in Queensland, Australia.
 A mechanical engineer by trade, John worked for a bulk grain handler, after which he returned to running a farm business.
 John has five years of experience in commodities trading and primarily trades the crops he grows including wheat, barley, chickpeas, sorghum and mung beans.

 How and when did you first become interested in the markets?